facebookresearch/mmbt/README.md

  --model mmbt --num_image_embeds 3 --freeze_txt 5 --freeze_img 3  \
  --patience 5 --dropout 0.1 --lr 5e-05 --warmup 0.1 --max_epochs 100 --seed 1
 ```

+### MMBT in Transformers

+MMBT is also available in [HuggingFace Transformers](https://github.com/huggingface/transformers).
+See https://github.com/huggingface/transformers/tree/master/examples/contrib/mm-imdb for an example that shows how easy it is to run MMBT in that framework.

  ## License